WestHealth/scipy_proceedings/papers/giancarlo_perrone/pyvis.rst

    g.add_nodes(nodes)
    g.add_nodes("hello")

-Keyword arguments can be used to add properties to the nodes in Network:
+Keyword arguments can be used to add properties to the nodes in ``Network``:

 .. code-block:: python